Brú Pension Fund Loan policy

 5.7

-The Fund requires loans to be in 1st lien priority or in a continuous lien order if the overall mortgage ratio exceeds 65% of the assessment value.
+The Fund requires loans to be in 1st lien priority or in a continuous lien order if the mortgage exceeds 65% of the property value.

 5.8

 If there are more than one owners of the real estate property that are being mortgaged for the loan, it is necessary that the loan undertaking be joined by all owners.
-Loans are not granted with a borrowed mortgage.
+Loans are not granted against collateral.

 5.9

-The fund reserves the right to decrease the loan ratio or refuse the granting of a loan if the value of the real estate is below ISK 15,000,000.
-The same applies if the property resides in an area where houses are unmarketable or unsellable or if the value of the property is questionable because of its current condition.
+The fund reserves the right to decrease the loan ratio or refuse the granting of a loan if property value is below ISK 15,000,000.
+The same applies if the property is in an area where houses are unmarketable or unsellable or if the value of the property is questionable because of its current condition.
 If necessary, the fund reserves the right to call for more information about the property before a loan is granted.
 Any costs that occur during evaluation by a legal real estate agency and any aquisition of data is paid by the applicant.

 5.10

-Loans may be granted with the mortgage in a residential property under welfare residency obligations if the municipality's duty of purchase has lapsed and the property otherwise meets the requirements of the fund.
+Loans may be granted agains a mortgage in a property that is subject to welfare residency obligations if the municipality's duty of purchase has lapsed and the property otherwise meets the fund's requirements.

 5.11